DIARY-Top Economic Events to July 28 | Business

 DIARY-Top Economic Events to July 28

-STOCKHOLM - Riksbank executive board meeting - 0700 GMT WARSAW - National Bank of Poland holds a one-day decision-making monetary policy meeting THURSDAY, JUNE 9 WASHINGTON DC – Federal Reserve issues quarterly financial accounts of the United States – 1600 GMT.
+STOCKHOLM - Riksbank executive board meeting - 0700 GMT WARSAW - National Bank of Poland holds a one-day decision-making monetary policy meeting THURSDAY, JUNE 9 ** AMSTERDAM - ECB President Christine Lagarde speaks to reporters after the Governing Council's monthly meeting which was held in Amsterdam, hosted by the De Nederlandsche Bank, the Dutch central bank – 1230 GMT.

 For other diaries, please see: